Making a False Statement

 However, imprisonment should generally be a last resort before the Court.
 Especially for the first time offenders, there are less severe, alternative penalties available like Good Character, Greater Remorse, Community Service, Home Detention order, a Fine, or a Bond.

-Book a FREE consultation with us today for expert legal advice regarding your penalty options if you are guilty of “making a false statement” to the police.
+Book a confidential consultation with us today for expert legal advice regarding your penalty options if you are guilty of “making a false statement” to the police.

 Should you plead guilty to the offence of “making a false statement”, the police should prove the following before a magistrate in the Local Court beyond a reasonable doubt: